CDCgov/cfa-mkdocs-template/README.md

 ### Optional things

 - `docs/api.md` gives you an example of how to use [mkdocstrings](https://mkdocstrings.github.io/) to generate API documentation from doc strings.
-- GitHub continuous integration:
-  - `.github/actions/mkdocs-cache/action.yaml`: Cache the poetry environment needed to run mkdocs.
-Used by the two workflows.
-  - `.github/workflows/mkdocs-build.yaml`: On each PR, check that `mkdocs build` runs without error.
-Assumes you are using poetry.
-  - `.github/workflows/mkdocs-deploy.yaml`: On pushes to `main`, use `mkdocs gh-deploy` to update the repo's GitHub Pages.
+- GitHub continuous integration `.github/workflows/mkdocs`: On each PR, check that `mkdocs build` runs without error.
+On a push to main, upload the docs to GitHub Pages.

-### Troubleshooting

-- Ensure that you add mkdocs dependencies to the same group that is installed in `workflows/mkdocs.yaml`.

 ## For use in this repo only